Weekend Property Guide: What's open for inspection?

 A HANDFUL of Gladstone properties will open their doors this weekend for curious buyers to take a peek of what's available in the region.

-Due to the Australia Day long weekend, 17 homes from Clinton to Tannum Sands will have their homes open from today until tomorrow.
+About 57 homes from Clinton to Tannum Sands will have their homes open from today, and will continue across the weekend.

 Saturday